MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 ---
-title: "Microsoft Power Platform self-service analytics export Power Platform inventory and usage data (preview)"
+title: "Microsoft Power Platform self-service analytics export  inventory and usage data (preview)"
-description: Learn how to export Power Apps canvas apps inventory and usage data to use with your organization's line-of-business scenarios. ms.component: pa-admin ms.topic: conceptual ms.date: 11/15/2023
+description: Learn how to enable Power Platform self-service analytics to export inventory and usage data to use with your organization's line-of-business. ms.component: pa-admin ms.topic: conceptual ms.date: 11/15/2023